 The continued appropriateness and adequacy of the plan, including the management conditions and actions attaching thereto.

-The frequency of a performance assessment shall be:

-In accordance with the period specified in its approved Environmental Management and Monitoring Plan; or
+The frequency of a performance assessment shall be in accordance with the period specified in the approved Environmental Management and Monitoring Plan. […]

-Every two years; or

-As agreed to in writing by the Commission,

-taking into consideration the nature of the Resource category in question. […]

-Draft regulation 51
+The Commission shall report annually to the Council on such performance assessments and any action taken pursuant to paragraphs 5 to 8 above by it or the Secretary-General.
+Such report shall include any relevant recommendations for the Council’s consideration.

-Section 4 Environmental Liability Trust Fund
+Section 5 Environmental Compensation Fund

 Regulation 55